main.tf - Example for AWS EC2 instance

-Terraform and OpenTofu allow you to define infrastructure in human-readable configuration files.
-Both follow a core workflow: Write (define infrastructure in HCL), Plan (preview changes), and Apply (provision or modify infrastructure).
+Terraform and OpenTofu let you define infrastructure in human-readable configuration files.
+Both follow the same core workflow: Write (define infrastructure in HCL), Plan (preview changes), and Apply (provision or modify infrastructure).

 A basic HCL example looks similar for both: